A pediatric neurosurgeon reflects on his intense job, and the post-Roe landscape

 Pediatric neurosurgeon Jay Wellons regularly feels the exhilaration of saving a child from near certain death — and sometimes the anguish of failing to prevent it.
 He's operated on various parts of the pediatric central nervous system, including performing spine surgery on an in-utero fetus to correct spina bifida.

 "Depending on the size of the fetus, [the spine] can be really small, [like] three grains of rice," Wellons says.
-"We use our magnifying loops, these surgical loops, which are magnifying glasses that we wear, and then we have a headlight on so that we can see what we're doing."
+"We use our magnifying loupes, these surgical loupes, which are magnifying glasses that we wear, and then we have a headlight on so that we can see what we're doing."

 Wellons, who's from south Mississippi, says he didn't set out to become a pediatric surgeon.
 When he first went to medical school, he envisioned himself as a small-town family medicine doctor, who might "occasionally get paid in tomatoes and chickens."
 But a gross anatomy lab where he learned about the spinal cord and the nerves of the brachial plexus changed his path.